xrxbsx/goldmine/README.md

 # Goldmine
-This is Goldmine, a new bot for Discord that keeps things nice and smug.
+This is Goldmine, a new bot for Discord that keeps things nice and snug.
+Featuring VOICE (MUSIC), NATURAL LANGUAGE, IMAGES, CUSTOM WIDGETS, RANKS, and more!
 This bot is written in Python 3, and uses discord.py and asyncio for performance.
 ###Warning: Work In Progress!